TheRumble/OpenXCOM-3DS/README.md

 - change toolchain settings
 - update the project in a way that requires CMake to regenerate the build

+---

-### 13. Creating a Completely Fresh Build
+### 14. Create a Completely Fresh Build

-If a build begins behaving strangely, or you want to make sure no old build files are being reused, delete the entire build directory:
+If the build begins behaving strangely, or you want to guarantee that no old build files are being reused, delete the entire build directory:

 ```bash
 rm -rf build/3ds
 ```

-Then configure it again:
+> **Warning:** Make sure you are in the OpenXCOM-3DS source directory before
+> running this command.
+It deletes only the generated `build/3ds` directory.

+Configure the project again:

 ```bash
 cmake -S . -B build/3ds -G Ninja \